cnbbooks/lfe-manual/src/part1/intro/guessing-game/play.md

 # Playing the Game

-If you are still in the REPL, quit out of it so that `rebar3` can rebuild out changed module.
+If you are still in the REPL, quit out of it so that `rebar3` can rebuild our changed module.
 Then start it up again:

 ```shell
 $ rebar3 lfe repl